• About Connective

 You can start with the old content that only needs a few quick updates so that you can have a new post ready as soon as possible.
 We recommend updating content using the tactics below for blog posts that don’t require entire overhauls.

-Change the Metadata
+Change the metadata

 Metadata is information that tells search engine crawlers what your article is about.
 The metadata appears on the search engine results page, showing searchers a brief preview of what they can expect if they choose your article.
 Search engines weigh meta descriptions and meta tags heavily when ranking pages, so updating this information is an easy way to transform your old content.